 In 2018, the Bank entered into two international collateralized reverse murabaha agreements with a financial institution with a contractual maturity of two years, bearing an expected profit rate that ranges from 3.7% to 3.9%.
-Both of the agreement have matured during the current year.
+Both of the agreement have matured during 2020.

 In 2020, the Bank entered into international reverse murabaha agreements with JSC DAMU Entrepreneurship Development Fund.
-As at 31 December 2020, the outstanding balance amounted to AED 89,091 thousand (2019: Nil) with a contractual maturity of seven years and bears an expected profit rate that ranges from 8.5% to 9.5%.
+As at 31 December 2021, the outstanding balance amounted to AED 86,429 thousand (2020: AED 89,091 thousand) with a contractual maturity of seven years and bears an expected profit rate that ranges from 8.5% to 9.5%.